What is a 10/1 ARM? A simple guide to adjustable-rate mortgages

 The fixed-rate period separates these adjustable-rate mortgages.
 A 5/1 ARM locks your rate for five years before annual adjustments begin, while a 10/1 ARM provides a fixed rate for a full decade.

-10/1 vs 30-Year fixed mortgage
+10/1 vs 30-year fixed mortgage

-Consider the numbers: a 10/1 ARM might offer 6.49% initially compared to 6.99% for a 30-year fixed mortgage.
-On a $350,000 loan, this creates monthly payments of $2,209.94 versus $2,326.21—saving over $100 monthly during the first decade.
+Let's consider the principal and interest payments: a 10/1 ARM might offer 5.5% initially compared to 6.5% for a 30-year fixed mortgage.
+On a $400,000 loan, the principal and interest due each month would be:

 Feature 10/1 ARM 30-Year Fixed